Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: AGN-based SMBHB Population Synthesis

 where $H\ =14.3$ is the hardening rate coefficient \citep{2008gady.book.....B, Zhao:2023kff} and $\rho_0$ is the stellar density at the galaxy core.
 We adopt a fiducial value of $\rho_0 = 10.0 M_{\odot}/\rm{pc}^3$, representative of massive elliptical galaxies with stellar masses $M_{*}\sim10^{11}M_{\odot}$ that host the $10^{8-9} M_\odot$ SMBHs dominating the SGWB signal (see e.g., \citet{Sesana:2015haa, Goulding:2019hnn}).

 At the sub-pc scale, the depletion of stars renders stellar hardening inefficient, and the loss of orbital angular momentum through interactions with the surrounding circumbinary gas disk becomes the dominant mechanism driving the orbital decay of SMBHBs.
-Following \citet{Loeb:2009rv, DOrazio:2017dyb}, we model the orbital decay timescale as
+While recent hydrodynamical simulations suggest that orbital evolution depends on binary and disk properties such as mass ratio, eccentricity, viscosity, and aspect ratio \citep[e.g.,][]{2020ApJ...900...43T, Valli:2024nbj, Duffell:2024fwy}, binaries in thin accretion disks expected for AGNs are found to undergo rapid inspiral driven by strong gravitational torques \citep{2020ApJ...900...43T}.
+The migration timescale derived from these thin-disk simulations is qualitatively consistent with analytical predictions based on angular momentum conservation.
+Given the uncertainties in constraining detailed disk parameters (e.g., viscosity, aspect ratio) for the SMBHB population, we adopt the analytical form as a fiducial description for gas-rich systems given as \citep{Loeb:2009rv, DOrazio:2017dyb}

 where $\dot{\mathcal{M}}$ is the mass accretion rate of the total binary system ($\dot{M}_{\rm tot}$) normalized by the Eddington accretion rate ($\dot{M}_{\rm Edd, tot}$), and $t_{\rm Edd} \equiv M_{\rm tot}/\dot{M}_{\rm Edd,tot} \sim 4.5\times10^7$ yr is the Eddington timescale with a radiative efficiency of $0.1$.
 The migration timescale is inversely proportional to the normalized accretion rate because a higher gas supply enables more efficient extraction of orbital angular momentum from the binary, accelerating orbital decay \citep{Loeb:2009rv}.
 The mass ratio dependence arises because the total orbital angular momentum of the binary is proportional to the reduced mass, so binaries with more unequal masses have less angular momentum to lose and therefore migrate more slowly for a given accretion rate.
 We adopt $\dot{\mathcal{M}} = 0.1$ as our fiducial value, consistent with the average Eddington ratio of AGN found by \citet{Ueda:2014tma}.
+In the absence of direct measurements for dual AGN systems specifically, we assume their accretion properties are similar to those of the general AGN population, and we explore the impact of varying this assumption in Sec.~\ref{subsec:Gas_accretion}.